Dan Wesson Commander Classic Bobtail

 Detonics Scoremaster

-Notes: Also known as the Scoremaster Target (a term later applied to a single pistol instead of the entire line of Scoremasters), this is a heavy M-1911 variant designed primarily for target shooting, with Pachmayr grips and stainless steel construction.
+Notes: Also known as the Scoremaster Target, this is a heavy M-1911 variant designed primarily for target shooting, with Pachmayr grips and stainless steel construction.
 The grip safety is also extended, the trigger mechanism improved, the manual safety/slide catch extended, and Millett micro-adjustable sights were installed in place of the standard rear sights.
 As with the Combat Master, the caliber of .451 Detonics was offered for a short time (1991-92), but the production run was small and this chambering comparatively quite rare.

 A relatively new version of the Scoremaster is the Scoremaster Target.
 It is very similar to the standard Scoremaster, but is equipped with a MIL-STD-1913 rail under the dust cover, a match-quality 5-inch barrel, an MMC micrometer-adjustable rear sight and blade front (both dovetailed in), and a Commander-type hammer.
 Construction is almost entirely of stainless steel, with rosewood grip plates, and no stampings.